Setting up a daily routine in the evening can be quite rewarding allowing you to get evening chores done in a short amount of time.

 One thing to think about is batching like items together.
 For example, if you have on your list, clean up after dinner and clean the kitchen, then they should be batched together.
 This will save you loads of time!

 Give yourself a time limit.

-How long do you want your evening schedule to be?
-I've chosen 2 hours for my schedule.
+How long do you want your evening routine to be?
+I've chosen 2 hours for my routine.
 If you want more or less time, it up to you to make that decision.